Zu-shi/StyleTransferBot/README.md

 To start this bot on a local server, do the following:
 1. Make sure you have Node.js installed
 2. Make sure you have installed Discord.js through `npm install discord.js`
+3. Run `npm install request` to be able to download images
-3. Create your config.json file
+4. Create your config.json file
-4. Make sure your bot is in the server (and invite if they aren't in already)
+5. Make sure your bot is in the server (and invite if they aren't in already)
-5. Open a terminal and run `node index.js`
+6. Open a terminal and run `node index.js`
-6. Now you should be able to use the bot in your server.
+7. Now you should be able to use the bot in your server.
 Enjoy!

 *Note*: We will make these instructions nicer and more clear later...